-RI.2.10.
-By the end of year, read and comprehend informational texts, including history/social studies, science, and technical texts, in the grades 2-3 text complexity band proficiently, with scaffolding as needed at the high end of the range.
-Reading Horizons Discovery[®] is designed to provide students with the necessary decoding skills to read grade-level texts of all kinds.
+RL.2.10.
+By the end of the year, read and comprehend literature, including stories and poetry, in the Grades 2-3 text complexity band proficiently, with scaffolding as needed at the high end of the range.

+Reading Horizons Discovery® is designed to provide students with the necessary decoding skills to read grade-level texts of all kinds.
 Little Books are designed to provide students with opportunities to develop reading fluency and comprehension.
-Each Little Book has a Lexile[®] measure that can be used to guide the amount of scaffolding each student requires to read the text proficiently.
+Each Little Book has a Lexile® measure that can be used to guide the amount of scaffolding each student requires to read the text proficiently.